Here we are, we made it to (almost) 8 months in New Zealand!

 The sea water is too cold for me.
 To be honest, the only time I went in the sea was on a drunken night celebrating my lovely sister-in-law’s hen party.
 The water was so cold it took my breath away, but at the same time, it was such a liberating experience.

 I have not been in the sea since.
-Besides, winter is coming!
+Furthermore, winter is coming!
 In the last few days, the temperature has dropped down quite a bit and it’s started to be rather cold, especially at night and in the morning.

 The sun is still rather warm, but as soon as it goes down it’s a totally different story.